Custom Antibody Services

 High specificity & affinity

-With decades of collective experience, Abwiz Bio has led numerous successful affinity maturation campaigns, producing >10-fold affinity improvement for human, mouse, and rabbit antibodies with low nanomolar starting affinity.
+With decades of collective experience, Abwiz Bio has led dozens of successful affinity maturation campaigns, producing >10-fold affinity improvement for human, mouse, rabbit, and even feline antibodies with low nanomolar starting affinity.

 No royalty payments

-Our approach covers more diversity and yields higher affinity clones that cannot be achieved by traditional methods such as CDR walking.
-Phage libraries are easily >1E10 in size, compared to 1E8 maximum size of yeast libraries.
+Our approach covers more diversity and yields higher affinity clones that cannot be achieved by traditional methods such as CDR walking or AI design.
+Phage libraries are easily >1010 in size, compared to 108 maximum size of yeast libraries.

 100_success